phubbard/tgn-whisperer/README.md

 Directory [list from StackOverflow](https://stackoverflow.com/questions/13897945/wildcard-to-obtain-list-of-all-directories) ... as one does.

+### The curse of URL shorteners and bit.ly in particular

+For a while, the TGN podcast shared episode URLs with bit.ly.
+There are good reasons for this, but now when I want to sequentially retrieve pages, the bit.ly throws rate limits and I see no reason to risk errors for readers.
+So I've built a manual process:

+- Grep the RSS file for bit.ly URLs
+- Save same into a text file called bitly
+- Run the unwrap-bitly.py script to build a json dictionary that resolves them
+- The process.py will use the lookup dictionary and save the canonical URLs.

 ### Optional - wordcloud

 I was curious as to how this'd look, so I used the Python wordcloud tool.
 A bit fussy